oneapi-src/level-zero-tests/BUILD.md

   - `/conformance_tests/core`: All of the conformance tests for the core API.
   - `/conformance_tests/tools`: All of the conformance tests for the tools API.
   - `/conformance_tests/tools/debug`: All the conformance tests for debugger.
-  - `/conformance_tests/tools/metrics`: All the conformance tests for debugger.
+  - `/conformance_tests/tools/metrics`: All the conformance tests for metrics.
   - `/conformance_tests/tools/pin`: All of the tools API conformance tests relating to instrumentation of L0 applications.
   - `/conformance_tests/tools/sysman`: All of the tools API conformance tests relating to system management.
   - `/conformance_tests/tools/tracing`: All of the tools API conformance tests related to tracing.